top of page

 Hastings Caves

-You can explore the fantastic Dolomite cave system, a labyrinth of chambers, richly decorated and cleverly lit to highlight these incredible formations.
+On a guided tour, you can explore the fantastic Dolomite cave system, a labyrinth of chambers, richly decorated and cleverly lit to highlight these incredible formations.
 Newdegate Cave is the largest dolomite tourist cave in Australia.

 Hartz Mountains National Park